If you are using Mac iOS on an iPad you need a personal cybersecurity strategy for using it.

 You can also use Firefox as a third option for general web browsing.
-It can be set to delete all history, cookies and cache on close.
-This is ideal when searching for products buy, flight tickets and hotels.
-Remove those pesky cookies and find the real best price!
+It can be set to delete all history, cookies and cache on close, removing those pesky cookies and find the real best prices!

 Separation between Personal and Business Web Browsing: